nim-lang/choosenim/analytics.md

 # Anonymous gathering of user analytics

+Currently analytics is disabled for Choosenim.
+It is expected to be turned back on once we've sorted out if we want to continue with Google analytics or not and a new account has been set up for whatever analytics provider we choose.
+Your choice about whether to participate in analytics is still recorded locally so updating choosenim in the future might re-enable analytics if you have agreed to it.
+The rest of this document is kept in its original form for legacy, but does no longer apply:

 Starting with version 0.3.0, choosenim has the ability to gather anonymous aggregate user behaviour analytics and to report them to Google Analytics.